 In North America, there are very few types of insects that carry venom or poison, and none whose venom is dangerous.
 However, it is possible for an insect bite or sting to cause an allergic reaction that can range from a mild local reaction to something like a severe asthma attack.
 In extreme allergic reactions, your airways can close up and you can even stop breathing.

-The insect responsible for the largest number of severe allergic reactions is the yellow jacket wasp.
-Considering both multiple stings and allergic reactions to single stings, insects actually harm or even kill (in rare cases) more than three times as many North Americans as snakes do.
+Many severe allergic reactions are caused by insects such as wasps.
+Considering both multiple stings and allergic reactions to single stings, insects are actually more likely to harm or even kill (in rare cases) North Americans than snakes do.

 - honeybees and bumblebees

 - fire ants (a wingless insect typically found in the southeastern US)

 All 3 have different kinds of venom, but none is likely to be dangerous in small doses unless someone is allergic to the venom.

 - flies (e.g., black flies, sand flies, deer flies, horse flies)

 None of them are actually venomous, but some have saliva that can irritate or provoke a reaction, and others can introduce infections when they bite.